carbon-data-specification/Steering_Committee/rules_of_engagement.md

 ```

+* In performing their tasks, Working Group Maintainers SHALL maintain strict impartiality and act in the interest of the Organization.
+* Maintainers MAY limit the amount of time allocated to a particular agenda item or discussion point.
+* Maintainers SHALL, after a reasonable period of discussion time, use means to quickly reach a decision including (but not limited to):
+  * a statement of the Maintainers’s view of group consensus, which shall be accepted by the group if there are no objections.
+  * assignment of action items to progress the issue in a short a time period as possible.
+  * invite single or few objectors to no longer sustain their objections.
+  * informal voting.
+  * formal voting.
+* Maintainers MAY require that new information be provided about an issue before earlier decisions can be reopened/revisited.
+* The work and progress of the group is appropriately communicated through regular status reports to the SC.
+* The Maintainer MAY delegate tasks to other Maintainers, including chairing the group as and when necessary.
 * The Maintainer MUST keep the project documentation up to date (e.g.: contributing, readme and release planning documents)
 * The Maintainer MUST apply "Review & Approval" process to contributions submitted by the Working Group members
 * The Maintainer SHOULD use GitHub "Labels" to indicate the type of “Review & Approval” assigned to each Pull Request